Man Relaxing in Lawn Chair with Waves Crashing Behind Ominously

 Ocean and Coastal Resource Management Specialization

-To obtain a specialization in Ocean and Coastal Resource Management, prospective students must apply and be accepted into the International Environmental Policy (IEP) program.
-Upon arrival, IEP Program Chair and Center for the Blue Economy Director Dr. Jason Scorse and the Institute’s academic advisors help students set up a study plan to maximize their opportunities during their time at the Institute.
+To obtain a specialization in Ocean and Coastal Resource Management, prospective students must apply and be accepted into the Environmental Policy and Management (formerly International Environmental Policy) program.
+Upon arrival, students will meet with the Environmental Policy Program Chair (and Center for the Blue Economy Director) Dr. Jason Scorse and the Institute’s academic advisors to set up a study plan to maximize their opportunities during their time at the Institute.

-Students in the OCRM concentration typically complete the following courses, in addition to their core IEP degree requirements:
+Students in the OCRM concentration typically complete the following courses, in addition to their core Environmental Policy degree requirements:

 “The policy curriculum in the Ocean and Coastal Resource Management masters program at the Middlebury Institute for International Studies is one of the finest in the country.
 With courses in International Marine Law, International Marine Science and Policy, Ocean and Coastal Economics and a two-part Sustainable Coastal Management course and a faculty with ‘real-world’ experience, the Institute offers one of the most complete masters-level coastal and marine policy training programs in the U.S.”